 Mistake #2: "I'm impressed by how fast the stock price is growing."
 Wanting to work for a company with a rising stock price or which has just raised a round of funding makes sense.
 But once again, there are tens of companies which fit that description and it's therefore a really weak answer to the question.

 Mistake #3: "Your company is well known."
 Finally, it can be fine to want to work for a company because of its strong reputation.
 But, when you explain your motivation you should go deeper and outline why you are particularly excited about this company and not another one with a similarly strong brand name.

 Exercise: write down your answer

 It's now time to start crafting your own answer.
-Pick a company and write down why you want to work there in the comment section of this article.
+Pick a company and write down why you want to work there in the comments section of this article.
 Writing down an answer will help you to clearly articulate your reasons, which will help you to provide a quality answer for this question during your interview.

 2. Why Google? ↑

 Here's an example of a strong answer to the "Why Google?" question.